rmax/anaconda-manylinux-builder/README.rst

 This repository contains scripts that helps building manylinux wheels and upload them to `Anaconda.org`_. `Anaconda.org`_ allows you to host `Conda`_ packages as well other packages types like wheels.
+By default builds Manylinux wheels for Python 3.5 and Python 3.6.

 **How does it work?** We use `Travis CI`_ to build `Manylinux`_ wheels and upload them to `Anaconda.org`_.